Sadly:

 2. Faulty Tub-to-Pump Drain Hose

-The external drain hose isn’t the only hose you need to worry about.
-The pump is responsible for moving water in and out of the tub.
+The external drain hose isn’t the only one you should be concerned about.
+The pump is in charge of circulating water in and out of the tub.

 Naturally: